-Creating a Network of Success: Community-Oriented Resources for Black Women Entrepreneurs
+Creating a Network of Success: Community-Oriented Resources for Entrepreneurs

 Starting your own business is a thrilling experience.
 For many entrepreneurs, it’s a dream come true — but no one can deny that the journey is also a challenging one.
 Being an entrepreneur often comes with a rollercoaster of emotions that many first-time founders never anticipate.
 These highs and lows can often feel overwhelming and isolating, especially if you don’t have a network of like-minded peers with whom to share these experiences and emotions.
 Whether you are a solo founder or have a supportive co-founder, the need for community is paramount to your success and your well-being.